JulianQuenet/FTO2301_GroupC_JulianQuenet_ITW7-2/README.md

 # Resume7-2

-Forming part of the Intro to Web resume projects, this being the 7th iteration #2, integrating image optomization.
+Forming part of the Intro to Web resume projects, this being the 7th iteration #2, integrating image optimization.

 Icons used were available for free at https://icons8.com/ & https://boxicons.com/